oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * For the ArrayOf type, if *set* is present an instance MUST be considered invalid if it contains duplicate values.

 #### 3.2.1.10 Extension Point
-The *extend* option, if present, specifies that an Enumerated, Choice, Array, Map and Record type includes an "extension point" where new fields may be appended without breaking backward compatibility.
+The *extend* option, if present, specifies that an Enumerated, Choice, Array, Map or Record type includes an "extension point" where new fields may be appended without breaking backward compatibility.
+This has no effect on instance validation, it is solely a hint that validators may use when processing unrecognized data.
+For self-delimiting data formats an unrecognized attribute encountered on an extensible type may be flagged with a warning and the unrecognized data may be ignored or discarded before continuing.
+For types without the extend option all unrecognized data generates an error.

 ### 3.2.2 Field Options
 Field options are specified for each field within a type definition.
 Each option in Table 3-5 is a structural element of the type definition.